University of Brighton

 This course has alternative study modes.
 Contact the university to find out how the information below might vary.

-Our Biological Sciences BSc(Hons) covers everything from microbiology, human and animal physiology and biochemistry to ecology, genetics, and molecular biology.
-You will explore how biology can be used to understand and change the world we live in.
+Our Biological Sciences BSc(Hons) degree allows you to follow a human biology, biomedicine, conservation biology or environmental route.
+Working in the lab and in the field with expert researchers, you will explore how biology can be used to understand and change the world we live in.

 This course offers a guaranteed interview scheme with the Brighton and Sussex Medical School (BSMS) for students wishing to pursue a degree in medicine.
 See the careers section for more information about entry and eligibility criteria.